Estimated reading time: 6 minutes

 Everyone knows the importance of water in a survival situation.
 You can only survive without it for three days, but you’ll feel severely dehydrated after just one.

 This is why water needs to be one of your biggest priorities.
-You should stock up on two gallons per day per person, but you should also know how to find water.
+You should stock up on two gallons per day per person, but you should also know how to find and collect water.

 Why?
 Because disasters happen when you least expect, and you could be away from home when the next one strikes.
 Or worse, your home–along with your water supply–could be destroyed.